-Other platforms do not provide a default container registry and need to be configured accordingly.
+For any other platform that do not provide a default container registry, then, a registry must be provided accordingly.

 Registry configuration can be set upon installation using command:

 $ kamel install --registry registry-host.io [--organization your-user-id-or-org] [--registry-secret my-secret-registry-conf]

 Although optionals, the

 registry-secret parameters are strongly suggested in order to secure the pull/push operations on a registry that is private, although accessible through the Internet.
 The secret is something that will included at deployment time as